by Sarah Johnson

 Comilla Sasson encouraged another response.
 The emergency physician and medical expert for 9NEWS in Denver repeated the mantra “we are all human” throughout her talk.
 For her, the recognition that emotional distress is a universal experience is one of the most basic points of human connection.

 “It’s not a weakness.
 It’s not a bad thing,” Dr. Sasson said of struggling with mental health.
 “It’s actually, probably, ‘life.’”

 The truth is, we all have times in our lives when things are rough, when it’s hard to get out of bed or to keep up that positive outlook.
 It’s not that there’s something “wrong” with us, as Dr. Nassar came to realize, because the hard stuff is part of being human.
-And our connections to other people, also part of being human, are often what make the hard stuff survivable and surmountable.
+Our connections to other people, though, also part of being human, are often what make the hard stuff survivable and surmountable.

 In an era of social media, ugly politics and crammed calendars, true connection can feel elusive.
 Research tells us, however, that the quality of the connection is more important than the quantity, and it’s necessary if we want to be healthy and whole.

 We are all human.
 Like struggle, connection is part of the deal.
 When it comes to “what’s wrong,” it’s also part of the cure.